 If you’re not ready to take the full plunge into automated bidding, eCPC will work alongside your manual bids to help you increase the number of conversions in the campaign.
 Enhanced CPC will take the bid you have set and raise or lower during the auction to help increase conversions while trying to maintain your cost per conversion at the campaign average.
 This bid strategy still allows you to have the majority of control over your campaigns and allows you to continue to use third-party bidding systems.
 It’s perfect for those who want to dip a toe into the pool of automated bidding.

-Root & Branch is a digital marketing team with operations in Pittsburgh, PA and Jacksonville, NC that provides a wide variety of digital advertising and analytics services for B2C and B2B companies.
-Root & Branch is a certified Google Partner agency and focuses on paid search (PPC), SEO, Local SEO, digital reputation management, digital analytics, and social media management.
+Root & Branch provides a wide variety of digital advertising and analytics services for B2C and B2B companies, including consulting and training projects.
+Root & Branch is a certified Google Partner agency and focuses on paid search (PPC), SEO, Local SEO, digital reputation management, and digital analytics.